plant720/Yu-Lab/content/authors/YuXinyi/_index.md

   - Master Students
 ---

-YU Xinyi is a Ph.D student in Yu Lab, supervised by Prof. Yu.
+YU Xinyi is a master student in Yu Lab at SCU, supervised by Prof.Yu.

+She mainly focuses on two aspects:
+1. I would like to develop an efficient tool to explore the origin and diffusion of species.
+2. I would like to explore various theoretical methods of molecular marker extraction.